Trace forms on the cyclotomic Hecke algebras and cocenters of the cyclotomic Schur algebras: Introduction

 \begin{ques} Can we construct an explicit pair of dual bases for the cyclotomic Hecke algebra $\HH_{n,R}$ of type $A$ with respect to its symmetrizing form? \end{ques}

 In this paper we shall give affirmative answers to the above two questions.
 The symmetrizing form on the cyclotomic Hecke algebra $\HH_{n,R}$ implies that there is an $R$-linear isomorphism between the center $Z(\HH_{n,R})$ and the dual of the cocenter $\Tr(\HH_{n,R}):=\HH_{n,R}/[\HH_{n,R},\HH_{n,R}]$ of $\HH_{n,R}$.
 By the Schur-Weyl duality between the cyclotomic Hecke algebra $\HH_{n,R}$ and the corresponding cyclotomic Schur algebra $S_{n,R}$, one can deduce that there is a natural $R$-algebra isomorphism between the center $Z(\HH_{n,R})$ and the center $Z(S_{n,R})$ of the cyclotomic Schur algebra $S_{n,R}$, see Corollary \ref{keycor22}.
-One of the folklore conjecture about $Z(\HH_{n,R})$ says that the center $Z(\HH_{n,R})$ has dimension independent of the ground field, the Hecke and cyclotomic parameters.
-As the third main result of this paper we shall prove that the cocenter of the cyclotomic Schur algebra $S_{n,R}$ has dimension independent of the ground field, the Hecke and cyclotomic parameters.
+One of the folklore conjecture about $Z(\HH_{n,R})$ says that the center $Z(\HH_{n,R})$ has dimension independent of its ground field as well as it Hecke parameters and cyclotomic parameters.
+As the third main result of this paper we shall prove that the cocenter of the cyclotomic Schur algebra $S_{n,R}$ has dimension independent of its ground field as well as its Hecke parameters and cyclotomic parameters.